kethan/ustor/README.md

 ## Integration with Solid.js, Preact Signals or any

-This library can be used with Solid.js, Preact Signals, React, or any other UI framework to provide reactive signals.
+This library can be used with Solid.js, Preact Signals, or any other UI framework to provide reactive signals.

 To use Solid.js: